 This post was created in partnership with Northwest Cherry Growers.
 All opinions are our own.

-With Valentine’s Day just around the corner, here’s a new recipe for you inspired by the season.
-Inspired by that classic combination of sweet cherries and chocolate, we set about to create a healthy (or healthy-ish) vegan dessert.
+Inspired by that classic combination of sweet cherries and chocolate, we set about to create a healthy vegan dessert that turned into these chocolate cherry dessert bites.
 Why vegan?
 We’ve found that you readers love vegan desserts even if you’re not vegan yourself–which is also the case with us.
 Vegan desserts are also super versatile for serving to all sorts of diets.
-This chocolate sweet cherry vegan tart is rich and chocolatey using natural sweeteners and just a few whole food ingredients.
-Larson LOVES these little bites, and we don’t feel bad feeding them to him since the ingredient list is so clean.
-Here are our secrets:
+These chocolate cherry dessert bites are rich and chocolatey using natural sweeteners and just a few whole food ingredients.
+It’s essentially a chocolate cherry tart made only of clean ingredients.
+Here are our secrets to our chocolate cherry dessert:

 - The crust is made of almonds, oats, cocoa powder, coconut oil and maple syrup, blended into crumbles and pressed into a muffin tin.